Neck Exercises to Relieve Cervical Spondylosis

 - Lean the head sideways toward the shoulder, tensing the neck muscles.
 Hold 5 seconds.
 Return to a neutral position.
-Repeat toward other shoulder.
+Repeat towards your other shoulder.
 5 repetitions each side.

 - Turn the head to one side as far as the movement is comfortable, keeping the chin level, tensing neck muscles.
 Hold 5 seconds.
 Return to a neutral position.
-Repeat in other direction.
+Repeat in the opposite direction.
 5 repetitions each side.

 Cervical spondylosis cannot be prevented, but symptoms can be controlled.
 Other physical therapy treatments may include posture therapy, traction to gently stretch the joints and muscles of the neck, ice, heat, massage, or a temporary soft neck brace.
 If conservative treatments fail to relieve pain and stiffness, discuss options with the DOC healthcare team.
 Guests who have progressive neurologic symptoms, such as arm weakness, numbness, falling, or persistent severe pain, maybe helped by steroid injections or surgery.